balaranjan/High-throughput-LMTO/README.md

 6. Modify the number of KPOINTS (currently doubles) and optimize.
 7. Perform band structure calculation.
 8. Perform DOS calculation and extract total DOS and partial DOS for each element in the system.
+9. Perform COHP calculation using interaction distances calculated using coordination environments and save element-element interactions.

 ### For Hf, Lanthanides, and Actinides